 But soon the talk of the Field Day turned to the Olympic boycott, the sheer unfairness of it, and the President, who had to have been the dumbest President ever to be born.
 So easy to manipulate.
 What a mistake people had made.
 Never again would the country have a President so bad.
 Levi had a song about that too, sung to the tune of the baloney commercial: Jimmy Carter has a way/of messing up the U.S.A.
 Everybody laughed because it was true.

 Soon there would be war, Levi predicted.
 They would be coming for Israel.
 The three boys had learned many things in school, but they didn’t have to be taught about the Holocaust.
-It was like they had always known about the camps.
+They had always known about the camps.
 If only they had been alive back then.
 Each boy was eager to put his superpower at the disposal of the military.
 I would have figured out how to get everybody out safe, said Levi.
 I would have come running and leapt over the walls and set everyone free, said Jace Face.
 Ellie went with a more direct approach.
 I would have battered down the walls with my bare hands.
 Rrr.

 “No you wouldn’t,” said Levi.
 “Because you’d be on the other side.”